tusharkalaskar2003/Medical-Registration-System/README.md

-# Medical-Registration-System
+# 2-Medical-registration-system-
-Thrilled to announce the completion of our latest project – a state-of-the-art Medical Registration System! 🌐🏥 This system streamlines the registration process for healthcare facilities, ensuring efficient patient management and data security.
+**Description**: The main purpose of this project is to make the medical registration process faster and quicker for large hospital.it has features like login/signup, register and contact us.

+**Technology used**: Java servlet technology and mySql database.
+Html,Css and javascript as frontend technology.